johan162/hpdf_table/docs/TablesFromData.md

 @note In the table definition we use the C99 feature of specifying the field name when defining data in a structure.

-Then the actual API call is trivial to what we seen before and consists of only one line of code
+Then the actual API call is trivial to what we have seen before and consists of only one line of code

 ```c
 void